- Home

 Ian Ballentine

-I retired in 2022 where I previously held various industry roles such as heading up a global advisory business in setting up and transforming major construction programmes, as well as being on various boards such as Heathrow Airport and Network Rail capital programmes.
-I hope I can use my industry experience to help Calthorpe Park school continue to achieve its ongoing success as a great school.
+Ian retired in 2022 where he previously held various industry roles such as heading up a global advisory business in setting up and transforming major construction programmes, as well as being on various boards such as Heathrow Airport and Network Rail capital programmes.
+He hopes he can use his industry experience to help Calthorpe Park School continue to achieve its ongoing success as a great school.

 David Beven